vitoriapostaimartins/Assignment3_A01080450_A01170735/checklist.md

 ##
 - [ ] Jeff's notes:
-    - [ ] mutually exclusive choices
+    - [x] mutually exclusive choices
-    - [ ] pick the first version in the list and store the leve_learned_at from there
+    - [ ] pick the first version in the list and store the level_learned_at from there

 ## Implementation Requirements
 ### Console Output